 - Our DSL is Janet Potter, Headteacher.
-The DSL takes lead responsibility for child protection and wider safeguarding - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns - The DSL can be contacted via email outside of school hours on head.hangingheaton@kirkleeseducation.uk - When the DSL is absent, the deputy -Sue Brooke-Mawson will act as cover
+The DSL takes the lead responsibility for child protection and wider safeguarding. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

+DSL can be contacted out of school hours via email on head.hangingheaton@kirkleeseducation.uk

+• When the DSL is absent, the [deputy/deputies] - Sue Brooke-Mawson, Deputy Headteacher or Carol Haigh, Bursar - will act as cover.